Breaks and Non-Regular Housing

 Entering a Student’s Room / Apartment

-The dean of students, the director of residential life and housing, and/or their designees (RLCs or other members of the residential life staff) reserve the right to enter a student’s room or apartment when there is a report of the presence of firearms, explosive materials or devices, stolen property, or other reasons that may affect the health, safety, or welfare of individual students or the community.
+The dean of students, the director of Residential Life & Campus Activities, the associate director of Housing & Conferences and/or their designees (RLCs or other members of the residential life staff) reserve the right to enter a student’s room or apartment when there is a report of the presence of firearms, explosive materials or devices, stolen property, or other reasons that may affect the health, safety, or welfare of individual students or the community.

 The residential life staff also reserves the right to enter rooms and apartments for the purposes of cleaning, health and safety inspections, and maintenance.
 This means they may enter the rooms when students are not present.
 All staff will lock the door after entering a room to protect the student’s and the college’s property and safety.
 If residential life staff observe any items or behaviors that may violate college policies within student rooms or apartments, the students present and/or the students assigned to that room or apartment will be held responsible.
 Any items that are in violation of policies may be confiscated.